 5. SPEED LIGHTS & CAMERA MODELS

 Certain speed lights don’t always work with certain types of camera models.
-So be sure that the speed light you are considering is compatible with your camera model.
+If you’re considering a speed light, make sure it’s compatible with your camera model.
 The product description will have this information and you can always reach out to customer service to be sure.

 6. CHECK THE RECYCLE TIME

 Recycle time is important when considering a speed light or strobe.
 Recycle time basically means how much time the light needs to reboot before it can fire the flash at full power again.
 This varies per light and is listed in the product description.
-You don’t need to worry about recycle time with a continuous light since these lights do not flash.
+You don’t need to worry about recycle time with a continuous light since those types of lights do not flash.

 Three Different Types of Artificial Lights

 There are a variety of lights out there and I remember feeling overwhelmed trying to figure out what to get.